mikeal/ZDAG/SPEC.md

 table in order to intentionally create a larger serialization.
 This is quite difficult when comparing to JSON because the values are limited to UTF-8 and it follows a very similar compression scheme to VARINT which is what we use for the table pointers.
-However, you can use byte data to craft an attack specifically against ZDAG that can more easily overwhelm the compression table and produce a larger serialization, but I see no reason to believe data that is designed for these attacks is representative of common user data and these are easily avoidable penalties if you're shaping data for ZDAG.
+However, you can use byte values to craft an attack specifically against ZDAG that can more easily overwhelm the compression table and produce a larger serialization, but I see no reason to believe data that is designed for these attacks is representative of common user data and these are easily avoidable penalties if you're shaping data for ZDAG.

-The rest of the compression techniques in ZDAG are designed fall into two categories:
+The rest of the compression techniques in ZDAG fall into two categories:

-* Reduce the necessary typing tokens by finding patterns of consistent typing.
+* Reduce the necessary typing tokens by finding consistent typing patterns.
 * Reduce the overhead of VARINT pointers whenever those pointers occur linearly.
   This is done for data structures that have a guaranteed ordering (map) and also for containers that just happen to occur linearly (which you can program/design